hansroh/skitai/README.rst

 - Tasks.add (corequest): append corequest or Task object
 - Tasks.merge (corequest): append corequest or Task object, in case Tasks, it will be extracted from inner corequests
-- Tasks.then (callabck): convert Tasks to Futures, available only for Atila app

 - Tasks.dispatch (cache = None, cache_if = (200,), timeout = None)
 - Tasks.wait (timeout = None)